think2times/Fastrack/Doing/ielts/One Word Diary/December.md

     - the tea that Liu Tongyu's mother provided for me was very delicious
     - the sun that I usually turn a blind eye to made me feel very comfortable when I went home this noon
     - the meditation made me feel better
-    - my father who made dinner for us
+    - my father made a fancy dinner for us
-    - the restaurant's manager who told me where is the nearest toilet
+    - the free snacks that the restaurant's manager provided for me

+### 30th
+> I found Qiu Shuxin was so stupid to mention her ex-boyfriend frequently.
+I know she want to let me give up.
+In fact, I have eradicated her since she said her ex-boyfriend was preferable to me.
+Another thing that I thought her was silly is she said I was just her colleague and our another co-colleague Wang Jiani was her friend, even though we met each other every weekday and they only saw others about once a month.

+- Gratitude:
+    - mom prepared breakfirst for us, I had thought I should do that
+    - the photos which Qiu Shuxin took for me
+    - the invitation to the New Year's Eve party from Wang Jiani
+    - my grandfather introduced a blind-date to me
+    - yogurt that Qiu Shuxin gived to me